6-year-old battling cancer in desperate need of living liver donor

 These kids are fighting for their lives at a hospital that’s doing its best with new programs to keep the “child” in their childhood.

-One of those children is 4-year-old Cody O’Leary, who’s battling cancer at CHKD.
+One of those children is 6-year-old Cody O’Leary, who’s battling cancer at CHKD.

 10 On Your Side visited O’Leary two years in the hospital at CHKD as he waited for his cancer treatment for his rhabdomyosarcoma.
 The tumor was in his common bile duct, and blocked mostly everything from his liver, pancreas and gallbladder.